 - I, Mark Zuckerberg, Chairman and Chief Executive Officer of Facebook, Inc. (Company), do hereby certify, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to the best of my knowledge: - the Quarterly Report on Form 10-Q of the Company for the quarter ended September 30, 2019 (Report) fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company for the periods presented therein.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to the best of my knowledge: - the Annual Report on Form 10-K of the Company for the year ended December 31, 2019 (Report) fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company for the periods presented therein.